bonham000/everyday-luck-app/README.md

 ---

-## Technical Aspects

-The app is built with React Native/TypeScript and Expo and powered by a backend built in Rust and deployed on the serverless Google Cloud Run platform.
-There are also a few other supporting resources:

-* [**Dragon Backend:**](https://github.com/bonham000/dragon) Basic CRUD user APIs with a SQL database.
-* [**NodeJS Pinyin Translation Service:**](https://github.com/bonham000/pinyin-conversion-service) A service for returning pinyin romanizations for translations.
-* [**App Landing Page:**](https://github.com/bonham000/mandarin-landing-page) Public landing page for the app.
-* [**App Stargazer UI:**](https://chinese-app-stargazer.surge.sh/) Stargazer testing UI for all app screens.

 ## Contributing

 This and the other projects listed above are all open source on GitHub.
 Contributions are welcome - feel free to make a pull request with an changes or open and issue.